vtopc/intro-to-go/concurrency/README.md

 1. Channel consumer should write values into DB/cache/file/socket/map/slice/other data structures.

-1. If channel producer(writer) is not spawned in goroutine the channel consumer should be spawned before it.
+1. If channel producer(writer) is not running in goroutine the channel consumer should be spawned before it.

 1. Channel should be closed once either by the producer(if it's one) or with the help of `sync.WaitGroup`/`sync.Once`(if there are many producers).